Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 - You are doing something meaningful for yourself and others like you

 This part is major in the life-altering mix of social and health benefits.
-In the near future, you will likely seek out more fitness class options (or trainers) that suit you best.
-In 2021, yoga scored number one in popularity — particularly for mid-age and senior women.
-With age, we develop more aches and pains.
+Soon, you will likely seek out more fitness class options (or trainers) that suit you best.
+In 2021, yoga scored number one in popularity — particularly for mid-age and senior women in the USA.
+With age, we develop some aches and pains therefore our joints respond better with a low-impact practice.

 The blessings of yoga practice are: